bioops/CrowdNodNet/README.md

 * If you are interested in the nodulation gene network, you can access the website at <http://crowd.bioops.info/>.
 It is quite simple to use, and more information is available in the manuscript (link to be added).

-* If you are want to create crowdsourcing platform for your own interested biological process, please read below.
+* If you would like to create crowdsourcing platform for your own interested biological process, please read the following instructions.

 ### Create your own platform